 Graduate Research Plans

-To meet research literacy and writing requirements for a graduate degree, the student should contact the Department Chair and/or Graduate Coordinator to select one of the research plan options listed below (I, II, or III).
-Once admitted, a student seeking a master’s degree must enroll in the appropriate research foundations course the first time it is available.
-Research Plans I, II, and III are as follows:
+To meet research literacy and writing requirements for a graduate degree, the student should contact the department chair and/or graduate coordinator to select one of the following Research Plan options (I, II, III or IV).
+All students seeking a master’s degree must register for the appropriate research foundations course the first time it is offered, and after they are admitted to the College of Graduate Studies.
+Research Plans I, II, III and IV are as follows:

 - Plan I: Research Literacy

 - Plan III: Thesis

 - Plan IV: Field Study